Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 A Kyrii dancer bent down and walked on her front paws while her two chittering Dandans ran up her legs and balanced on her upturned feet.
 She flashed a smile past her long mane, and Blynn and the Quiggles went wild.

 “Okay, I have to admit, even I’m impressed,” Hyren said to his sister.
 While the words left his mouth, however, he looked over his shoulder through the crowd.
-“What’s taking them so long…” he muttered.
-He’d nearly lost Terra and Blynn twelve years ago.
-He didn’t know if he could go through something like that again.
+“What’s taking them so long…” He’d nearly lost Terra and Blynn twelve years ago, and the experience had made him extra anxious about being separated from his family.

 As the dancers passed, the deep crash of a gong filled the air and a gasp swept through the spectators.
 Two towering Pandaphants lumbered down the street, bedecked in red and gold.
 They swayed their furry white trunks and flapped their black ears, and one of them let out a sonorous grunt.